vytasrgl/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |`trace`           | turn on all tracing.
 |`redo`            | see documentation for :redo in [ChatScript Debugging Manual](ChatScript-Debugging-Manual.md) manual
 |`noboot`          | Do not run any boot script on engine startup
+|`logsize=n`          | When server log file exceeds n megabytes, rename it and start with a new file.

 Here few command line parameters usage examples of usual edit/compile developement phase, running ChatScript from a Linux terminal console (standalone mode):